jp-nguyen/learning-webdev/README.md

     - extensions

 ## Personal Log
+### July 7, 2019
+LOL my bad again.
+Back in the summer working on this while doing system design too.
+Here's what I accomplished today:
+- wrote notes on lists, divs and spans, and attributes
+- organized notes about html in one folder
+- renamed notes to indicate which section I was on

 ### March 26, 2019
 Whoops, my bad.
 Finally got around to continuing the bootcamp.
 Here's what I accomplished today: